lucasfcosta/dotfiles/README.md

 These are installed from the list of programs in the `Casks` file.

-To install these programs separately from the other ones in `programs.sh`, use `cask install`.
+To install these programs separately from the other ones in `programs.sh`, use `brew bundle --file=Cask`.

 ### Utilities